teotheleo/projects-py/README.md

 # projects-py
 12 Python Projects

-A few Python projects, listed from easiest to intermediate.
+A few Python projects, listed from beginner to intermediate.

 - Madlibs
 - Guess the number.
 Player and computer version.